Cr4ckC4t/neural-network-from-scratch/README.md

 ## Details

 Porting the python code from Jason Brownlee to c++ is a great exercise to freshen up a bit on object oriented programming (using classes to represent neurons and layers) and vector handling.
+It also helps a great deal with understanding how neural networks work on the inside.
 However, there are many ways that a network like this can be build in c++ and I chose to dive into it without much planning.
 So the code might not be very beautiful, perfectly encapsuled or easy to comprehend (as a matter of fact, I know it isn't😔) but it was fun nevertheless.

 ## Compilation & Usage